AlexanderKosik/software_design/content/project/impl_2/impl_2.md

 ## Storing to a database
 The received json files must now be stored to a database.

-1) Start by searching for a simple file-based database for your programming language.
-An example would be `sqlite`.
+1) Start searching for a file-based database for your programming language.
+Check what the requirements are to use the database.
+An example for a commonly used file based database is `sqlite`.

-2) If you are using a relation database, create a draft for the database schema without coding.
+2) If you are using a relational database, create a draft for the database schema without coding.
    You need to consider:

     - The tables you need and the relations between the tables